 Representatives of Cecilia, Concert Programmes Database and RISM UK discuss the current challenges facing these projects, and potential for future development.
 Feedback and contributions from users in the audience is encouraged!

 10.45 20th Anniversary of Cecilia - Celebration with tea, coffee and cake

 11.30 Making folksongs findable: updates from the Vaughan Williams Memorial Library

 Over the last few years the VWML has been engaged in a variety of large scale digitisation projects, from the HLF funded Take 6, The Full English and The Full English extra projects, to the AHRC funded Carpenter Folk Online.
 This has made hundreds of thousands of folk song manuscripts and recordings freely available.
 But this material needs to be findable.
 This talk will discuss these digitisation projects, the catalogues and indexes underpinning the digital archive, and the latest developments in creating a subject index for folk songs.

-12.00 Digital sheet music options for libraries
+12.00 Digital sheet music: overview of the range of options and their suitability for libraries

-Overview and discussion led by Peter Linnitt, Royal College of Music
+Discussion led by Peter Linnitt, Royal College of Music

 14.00 IAML (UK & Irl) Annual General Meeting, E.T.
 Bryant prize and C.B.
 Oldman award

 16.00 Practical Asian music workshop with Viram Jasani